Core Consciousness

 I am suggesting that there are multiple consciousness generators, at several brain levels, and yet the process appears smooth, concerned with one knower and one object.

-Damasio addresses the binding problem as it applies to core consciousness, proposing that multiple parallel second-order maps are integrated into a unified, smooth experiential pulse.
+Damasio addresses the binding problem within core consciousness, proposing that composite second-order maps from multiple brain levels are integrated into a unified, moment-bound conscious event.

 Damasio, Antonio R., The Feeling of What Happens: Body and Emotion in the Making of Consciousness, 1999supporting